yaobinwen/Web-Dev-Bird-Eye/Tutorial.md

 The sample website ["FE-three-major-components"](Code/FE-three-major-components/README.md) shows an enhanced version of the "World First Website (Mock!)".
 Check out its README file for more details.

+## A Little More on HTML and CSS

+Being a novice web developer, what I'm going to say immediately could be very wrong so I'm ready to change my mind if it is wrong.
+I personally feel HTML and CSS are not that difficult to learn because of its declarative nature: you declare what is wanted and the browser gives that to you.
+The challenge is you need to learn the specification and understand the described behaviors so you can choose the right features to use and use them correctly.

+In contrast, JavaScript is much more difficult to learn because it keeps evolving and many related technologies were developed to make the web surfing experience better.
+Therefore, to understand why JavaScript has a specific feature or why a technology was developed, one needs to know what aspects to consider when developing a web application.

 ## More on JavaScript

 ### JavaScript and Java